What to Wear

 Adults Classes are 6 week courses whilst Kids Classes are run along the NSW Public School term and are usually 10 weeks.

 Scholarship Classes are specifically designed for Dance Fever students to develop their skills in Ballroom and Latin Dancesport with the intention of transitioning talented kids into competitive Ballroom Dancing events.
-The Friday Scholarship class is held at the South Granville studio and the Tuesday Scholarship class commences in Term 2 2013 upstairs at Sydney Hills Gymnastics, 3/4 Gladstone Rd, Castle Hill.
+The Friday Scholarship class is held at the South Granville studio and the Tuesday Scholarship class is held at Sydney Hills Gymnastics, 3/4 Gladstone Rd, Castle Hill.